walles/find_bad_motion_tracks/README.md

   pairs in the UI
 - Add a `tox.ini` with `mypy`, `pylint` and `black` code formatting.
 Black formats locally and verifies in CI.
+- Add a `tox` Github action for PRs and pushes